apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 DOCUMENT_NS_BGW_SPLIT | The time it takes to split documents in a background write operation.
 DOCUMENT_NS_BGW_SWEEP | The time it takes to sweep documents in a background write operation.
 DOCUMENT_NS_BGW_TOTAL_TIME | The total time of a background write operation.
+DOCUMENT_NS_LEASE_UPDATE | The time it takes to update the lease.
 DOCUMENT_NS_MERGE_SUCCESS_TIME | The time it takes a successful merge to complete.
 This does not include merge attempts that failed.

 > Note: Oak tracks the duration for above timers at millisecond accuracy, but tools may translate the duration percentiles to different units.